bhits/consent2share/README.md

 #### Discovery Server

 The Discovery Server *([Eureka from Netflix OSS](https://github.com/Netflix/eureka))* is one of the key tenets of a microservice based architecture.
-It facilitates the Consent2Share (C2S) microservices to dynamically discovery each other and promotes the scalability of C2S system.
+It facilitates the Consent2Share (C2S) microservices to dynamically discover each other and promotes the scalability of C2S system.
 It provides the following:

 + Registry of Consent2Share (C2S) service instances,
 + Provides means for C2S service instances to register, de-register and query instances with the registry,